mirego/fastlane-toolkit/README.md

 ```

 ### Bundle identifier override
-If you need to change the bundle identifier of your app before building it, simply assign the `bundleIdentifierOverride` property of your configuration object prior to calling the `build` lane.
+If you need to change the bundle identifier of your app before building it, simply assign the `bundleIdentifierOverride` property of your configuration object prior to calling the `build_ios_app_with_toolkit` lane.

 ```ruby
 betaConfiguration.bundleIdentifierOverride = "com.mirego.Sample.beta"